natapokie/ai-fashion-mirror/database/README.md

 # activate the environment (name of the environment is scraper)
 conda activate scraper

-# important! pinecone not available in anaconda and must be installed via pip
-# make sure the environment is already activated and run
-pip install pinecone

 # deactivate the environment
 conda deactivate
 ```